The northern lights glow green over Hotel Rangá luxury hotel during wintertime.

 What Does it Mean?

-Cultures from around the world have associated the northern lights with a variety of meanings.
+Cultures from around the world associate the northern lights with a variety of meanings.
 The British and French thought they were a bad omen whereas Scandinavians believed they foreshadowed good things.

 Feel Free to Share or print